acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2022.md

 Judges: bLoai Qerl, Maira Blackfire, Korsavius, Clementine Lafleur, Nevyn Kumamato, Cassandra Habulu, Pol Macsliebh, and Bin Orlenard.

+### Prizes

+FIRST PLACE - 5 billion isk<br>
+SECOND PLACE - 3 billion isk<br>
+THIRD PLACE - 750 million isk<br>
+FOURTH PLACE - 250 million isk<br>
+Honorable Mentions - 50 million isk

+SPECIAL PRIZES:

+There is a special incentive prize, for the Academic and News Category, of an additional 5 billion each, for the winner, donated by Lauralite Anne Brezia!

+There is a special prize for the best Triglavian themed entry from Clementine Lefleur.

+Each of the Judges may, in their discretion, award a personal prize to the favorite (regardless of the “place” of the submission)

+The most “amusing” or “entertaining” to me* or intriguing gets treated to a candlelit dinner by me at a fine restaurant or a meal at another location

 ### Additional rules/comments

 All judges and I (as administrator) are disqualified from submission for prizes.